awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/2_Create_Automation_Resources_Source.md

 {{% notice tip %}}
 You have now created your lambda function  to gather your organization data and place it into the S3 Bucket we made earlier.
-Using Cloudwatch this will now run every 7 days updating  the data.
+Using CloudWatch this will now run every 7 days updating  the data.
 {{% /notice %}}